 The historical Tannhäuser was a Minnesinger – a composer and performer of songs dealing with courtly love.
 There are many conflicting theories about his life, some of them quite fanciful.
 Seventeen poems survive.
 In four of them, the poet calls himself “tanhusere.”
 The name may mean “the one from Tannhausen,” and there are several places with this name.
 It may also mean “the backwoodsman” or “forest-dweller”.
 Which is a fitting nickname for a poet who wrote ironic and funny rhyme.
 Ballads and poems that poke fun at the conventions of courtly society.

 What makes the poems by Tannhäuser so interesting is their irreverence for the accepted mores of Minnesong.
 Everything is upside down the other way round.
 Other Minnesingers compose odes to unattainable courtly ladies; Tannhäuser writes celebrations of successfully bedding rustic women.
 Not bedding, exactly, since his conquests take place out-of-doors.
 Where other poets sing of the delicate features of their beloved and steer well clear of impropriety, Tannhäuser famously sings the praises of every part of his beloved-of-the-moment – including the bits under her skirt.

 Walther von der Vogelweide

-During the era when Walther von der Vogelweide, Wolfram von Eschenbach and numerous other minstrels, were exalting Love, the month of May, the Grail and the Rose Garden, or even the Mountain of Venus in their poems — and the people preferred these songs far over those in Latin of the Church or of the legends of the saints —, Wartburg was the theatre of the most celebrated tournament of master-minstrels.
+During the era when Walther von der Vogelweide, Wolfram von Eschenbach and numerous other minstrels, were exalting Love, the month of May, the Grail and the Rose Garden, or even the Mountain of Venus in their poems — and the people preferred these songs far over those in Latin of the Church or of the legends of the saints —, Wartburg was the theatre of the most celebrated tournament of knight-minstrels.

 This took place in 1207, the year of Saint Elizabeth’s birth.
 The old poem of The War of the Wartburg Singers does not say whether or not Tannhäuser took part in the jousting; it also remains silent on the fact that Tannhäuser could have loved Saint Elizabeth, but tells us simply that he took himself to the kingdom of Lady Venus’ underground pleasures.